-- 6. Particle Swarm Optimization (PSO): we have built a PSO version of [117] for graph coloring.
+- 7. Particle Swarm Optimization (PSO): we have built a PSO version of [61] for graph coloring.
 The PSO algorithm uses the knowledge of the agents on the problem solution.
 After each step the agents know if they improve their last state and also if the overall system has found an improved solution.
 With a given probability value the bad colored agents try first to go back to their own best known position.
 Then with other probability value the bad colored agents try to go back to the system's best position.
 We have added a parameter that alter the probabilities, making easy to escape from poor local minima in the first stages of the algorithm, but more difficult as the time goes on.
-We also have added a random probability to change good agents color using the local and global probabilities. - 7.
-Gravitational Swarm for Graph Coloring (GSGC): this algorithm is inspired in the Gravitation physic law of Newton, and the Boids swarm of Reynolds [4].
-The gravitation law has been previously used in Swarm Intelligence for function minimization [25], unrelated to the GSGC formulated as GSI in [119].
+We also have added a random probability to change good agents color using the local and global probabilities. - 8.
+Gravitational Swarm for Graph Coloring (GSGC): this algorithm is inspired in the Gravitation physic law of Newton, and the Boids swarm of Reynolds [119].
+The gravitation law has been previously used in Swarm Intelligence for function minimization [113], unrelated to the GS-GC formulated as GSI in [116].
 This algorithm does not try to mimic exactly a physical system obeying Newton's law.
-The GSGC consist in a group of agents representing the graph nodes navigating in a world where the colors are represented as goal locations that exert an attraction to the agents.
-When an agent arrives to a goal it can get corresponding color and stop moving if there are no other agents that can't have the same color for the GCP solution, called enemies.
+The GS-GC consist in a group of agents representing the graph nodes navigating in a world where the colors are represented as goal locations that exert an attraction to the agents.
+When an agent arrives to a goal it can get corresponding color and stop moving if there are no other agents that can't have the same color for the GCP solution, called agents that repel.
 Initially a random position is selected for each agent.
 Depending on its position relative to the color goals, the agent moves toward the nearest color goal until reaching it.
-If there are enemies settled in that goal, been a enemy a node that can't have the same color, then the agent tries to expel the enemies outside the goal to a random position before going itself inside.
-If it is no able to expel the enemies then the agent is expelled to a random position and starts again looking for a stable color goal.
+If there are agents that repel settled in that goal, been an agent that repel a node that can't have the same color, then the agent tries to expel the agent that repel outside the goal to a random position before going itself inside.
+If it is no able to expel the agent that repel then the agent is expelled to a random position and starts again looking for a stable color goal.
 Otherwise the agent holds the goal color position and stops moving.
 If all the agents are stopped then the algorithm has solved the GCP.